Darondeau-Pragacz formulas in complex cobordism: Abstract

 \section{Abstract}

-In this paper, we generalize the push-forward (Gysin) formulas for flag bundles in the ordinary cohomology theory, which are due to Darondeau-Pragacz, to the complex cobordism theory.
-Then we introduce the {\it universal quadratic Schur functions}, which are a generalization of the (ordinary) quadratic Schur functions introduced by Darondeau-Pragacz, and establish some Gysin formulas for the universal quadratic Schur functions as an application of our Gysin formulas.
+In this paper, we generalize the push-forward (Gysin) formulas for flag bundles in ordinary cohomology theory, which are due to Darondeau--Pragacz, to the complex cobordism theory.
+Then, we introduce the {\it universal quadratic Schur functions}, which are a generalization of the (ordinary) quadratic Schur functions introduced by Darondeau--Pragacz, and establish some Gysin formulas for the universal quadratic Schur functions as an application of our Gysin formulas.